 Visualizing and knowing what can happen in college before you go, can help prevent problems from occurring.
 The previous discussion is not meant to frighten any potential college-bound students.
 College is fun and fulfilling, but it is also challenging.
 New students need to know that it takes a balance of work and play to succeed.

 During the bowling season, collegiate tournaments are held on weekends.
 As a general rule, classes are not missed because of these competitions.
 Students who are selected to travel to these events will be given a quantity of information sheets to hand to their instructors in an effort to advise them of the bowler’s need to miss class for a university athletic event.
 However, this does not automatically excuse students from their academic obligations.
 Class obligations take precedence and instructors can enforce mandatory attendance in a class.
 If this happens, the coaching staff will select an additional bowler(s) to go to the tournament.
-Students can miss up to two days of classes for six fall semester “away” tournaments.
+Students generally miss three Fridays during the fall semester.

 During the Spring semester, students can miss between two and nine days of class for tournament play.
 Again, an information sheet will be made up for each student to give to each instructor of an affected class.

 Many individuals, who have been in the Shocker bowling program, have attained success in their personal lives.
 The following areas are preparatory and career goals of our program.